-Loaded up with the Dawn Patrol surf app the Apple Watch (from Series 2 right through to the new Series 6 and SE options) allow you to both track your session and give you all the realtime wind and swell data you need to plan your session.
+Loaded up with the Dawn Patrol surf app the Apple Watch (from Series 3 right through to the new Apple Watch Series 7) allow you to both track your session and give you all the realtime wind and swell data you need to plan your session.

 The obvious advantage of the Apple Watch is all the added extra functionality and apps it comes with – especially if you’re an iPhone user.

 And on top of that you have the full array of Apple Watch bands to choose from, so you can customise it to suit your own style, alongside the much sleeker Apple Watch design too.

 When it comes to price these extra advantages aren’t a huge jump either – with the Apple Watch SE (which is more than capable of tracking your sessions) coming in at only £20/ AU$50 more than the Ripcurl Surf Watch.
 In fact it’s actually US$20 cheaper if you buy it in the States too!

 So Would I Recommend It?

 Ok so lets cut to the chase here – what are my final thoughts and would I recommend the Ripcurl Search GPS 2?

 As a piece of surf tech it does the job, and does the job well.

 However given the price point and limited functionality outside of surf tracking I still have to say that the Apple Watch is still my go to surf watch.
 Plus the Apple Watch (especially with the new Solo Loop band) is much more comfortable and stylish.

 That being said though, if you don’t have the cash to splash (and lets be honest it’s not a small investment) you can pickup a second hand one at a considerable discount, which deinfitely makes it a lot better value!